stuart-synsent/eq_lookup/README.md

 ```
 A ghastly meteoric iron claymore (2h) [Known s:-4 d:+3 c:+12 dam:+8 hit:+14 electric:17]
 ```
 Doesn't show resists or AC/WC/decay as it makes my screen look to messy.
-Can't be arsed to capture any spell/skills as for the Necrtopolis gear it's not really relevant and neither is additional info you may get from improved ID.
+Can't be arsed to capture any spell/skills as for the Necropolis gear it's not really relevant and neither is additional info you may get from improved ID.

 This is just to help me figure out if stuff is worth killing.

-You can do that yourself from the json.
+If you want that to know resist etc you can do that yourself from the json.

 Numbers are from: